FlatFilers/react-adapter/README.md

 `npm install @flatfile/react@^0 --save`

 This will give you access to the `<FlatfileButton />` component as well as the same basic functionality as our Adapter.
+Note that this installs the latest 0.x version which supports Portal importers.
+The 3.x version is intended for Embeds.

 ### The FlatfileButton usage